-Our RNs use their clinical skills and techniques such as motivational interviewing to help moms with information on the benefits of breastfeeding, breast pain, latching difficulties, expression of breast milk, storage of breast milk, supplementation, and baby led weaning.
-Finally, we have developed an extensive referral database of educational materials and community resources that can be shared with our clients.
+ASG’s registered nurses combine extensive clinical know-how with techniques such as motivational interviewing to help moms overcome the challenges of breastfeeding.
+These may include: breast pain, latching difficulties, expression of breast milk, storage of breast milk, supplementation, and baby-led weaning.
+ASG has developed an extensive referral database of educational materials and community resources that can be shared with our clients.

 of Canadian mothers who stopped breastfeeding before the six-month mark cited difficulty with technique.